-Of course, the tenant has the right to access the according bills.
-If he/she does not agree with the demands of the landlord, the tenant should argue this in writing and give the landlord a time period for the clearance of the deposit.
-If no consent can be achieved, the responsible arbitration board can be engaged.
+Of course, the tenant is allowed to check the invoices.
+If the tenant does not agree with the landlord's demands, the tenant should explain in writing why not and give the landlord a deadline for releasing the deposit.
+If no agreement can be reached, the responsible authority for dispute resolution can be involved.

-One year after the ending of the tenancy, the bank has to pay out the deposit if the landlord has not taken any legal steps against the tenant within this time period.
+Once one year has elapsed from the end of the tenancy, the bank is required to pay out the deposit unless the landlord has initiated legal action against the tenant.